manosenthill/aws-lambda-python-app/README.md

 2. Lambda function

     2.1 Code

-    - reads the environment variable to get table name "tasks".
     - uses boto3 python library which connects to dynamo db.
     - stores the input data to dynamo db.

+    p.s:  we can read the table name dynamically from environment variable thru os library.

     2.2 Test